Budget Proposal Aggressive on Data

 • $20 million increase for the Workforce Information line item in the Department of Labor budget.
 Of this, $15 million will support research on occupational licensing requirements and state activities to promote license portability.
 The other $5 million is for modernization of O*NET data on occupations and skills.

-• $16 million for postsecondary data improvements, which includes upgrades to the Department of Education’s student loan data system and increased frequency of the National Postsecondary Student Aid Study (NPSAS) on student demographics and experiences.
+• $16 million for postsecondary data improvements, which includes upgrades to the Department of Education’s student same day loans data system and increased frequency of the National Postsecondary Student Aid Study (NPSAS) on student demographics and experiences.

 • $10 million in additional funding for the Census Bureau to build its capacity to link data from different sources and more effectively share data with researchers while protecting sensitive information.
 It would also fund an interagency commission to make recommendations on using administrative data, which is similar to a recent bill introduced last year by Rep. Paul Ryan and Sen. Patty Murray (H.R.
 5754/S. 2952).